wasosky313/payment-sqls/query_get_suppliers_bank_details.md

             else 'CACC'
         end as account_type,
         db.chave_pix as pix_transfer_key,
-        'P' as receiver_type,
+        'F' as receiver_type,
         true as active,
         case
             when db.created_ds is not null then db.created_ds else ' '
         end as created_ds,
-        p.cnpj as document_number,
+        f.cnpj as document_number,
         row_number() over () as event_id,
         db.created_at as created_at,
         case